 A. We have charts that list of recommended millimeter rings sizes for many weaves listed here.
 The rings sizes we list are not the only sizes that can be used for each weave.
 These are our preferred sizes and have been tested, and therefore we can verify that they will work.
 If you want a weave in a larger size you can check the maille artisans website to see what they recommend.

 A. We currently have one free tutorial.
 All of our other tutorials are $5.
 Many hours both creative as well as laborious go into creating our tutorials.
 We need to compensate our designers, and the creator of the tutorial.
 Each sale go towards these hours.

 A. We do not swap out colors in kits.
-We do list what sizes are used in most of our tutorials and invite you to purchase individual ring packs to create your own kit colorway.
+We do list what sizes are used in our non-guest designer tutorials and invite you to purchase individual ring packs to create your own kit colorway.

 A. Yes!
 You can purchase smaller pack sizes and them mix all your rings together.
 We use equal parts of each color within a mix.